4 Minute Read

 As Soon as Possible

 Interview Real Estate Agents: Finding the right real estate agent isn’t a one-and-done process.
 That’s why the sooner you start, the better.
 Don’t waste your time on someone who only sells a handful of homes a year.
 You need a pro who inspires you with confidence and has a proven track record for getting top dollar for homes.
-Look for a high-octane agent who closes a minimum of 35 home transactions per year and has at least four years of real estate experience.

 Make a Plan: Once you have a partner, you need a plan.
 Before you roll up your sleeves and get to work, Dawn suggests making a list of all your to-dos.
 This enables you to break the process down into bite-sized chunks so you don’t feel overwhelmed.
 Work with your agent to set priorities, then focus on knocking out one task at a time.